4 ways to prevent caterpillars on weed plants | AMS

 - They have V or Y-shaped lines on the front of the body.

-- They have crochets and limbs that make it easy for caterpillars to climb on their prey without difficulty.
+- Finally, they have crochets and limbs that make it easy for caterpillars to climb on their prey without difficulty.

-It is not easy to spot a caterpillar on your weed garden, but you will definitely notice a big change the moment these insects invade your crops.
+It is difficult to spot a caterpillar in your weed garden, but you will notice a significant change when these insects invade your crops.
 They are known to cause massive destruction within a few days and, unless you do something, can quickly destroy all of your plants.

 Luckily, you are not without help.
-It is easier now to learn ways to keep caterpillars off your weed plants.
-However, even before you learn how to prevent caterpillars on weed plants, you must be able to recognize if caterpillars have invaded your plants.
+Learning how to keep caterpillars off your weed plants is more accessible now.
+However, before you learn how to prevent caterpillars on weed plants, you must recognize if caterpillars have invaded your plants.

 How to Tell Caterpillars Have Infested Your Cannabis

-A caterpillar invasion of your cannabis can occur in several ways, it is important to learn how to recognize them.
-To recognize them you must look for signs that are small and subtle to big and noticeable.
-It can be some leaves have been chewed on, or it can be as bad as the complete devastation of your leaves, buds, and branches.
-However, the pests may show up, if left undealt with, they can eventually destroy your entire marijuana grow.
+A caterpillar invasion of your cannabis can occur in several ways; learning how to recognize them is essential.
+To recognize them, you must look for small and subtle signs to be significant and noticeable.
+Some leaves have been chewed on, or it can be as destructive as the complete devastation of your leaves, buds, and branches.
+However, if left undealt with, the pests may show up, and they can eventually destroy your entire marijuana growth.

 There are a few early signs to keep an eye out for.
 Some of the noticeable features of caterpillar invasion include: